RedditRecs

 Reddit Icon

-alienrides • 15 days ago
+alienrides • about 1 month ago

 Get an Orbi Wifi 7 router with two satellites.
 I struggled with WiFi routers for a long time in my house until I discovered Orbi.
 Expensive, but you won't regret it.